 Dinner and night at the inn.

-Evening meal and night in 3 'épis' B+B in a former mill.
+Evening meal and night in 3 'épis' B+B.

 Today you follow the Eyrieux down to get back onto the former railtrack.
 The hills melt away progressively as you approach the Rhône Valley.

 Maybe you can be tempted to take a refreshing dip in the river beneath one of the old romanesque bridges?

 Remarkable chestnut forests and abundant orchards prosper in the fertile ground - mouthwatering!

 Dinner and night in 3 star hotel.

 42 km with total uphill 630 metres.
 Duration about 4hrs30.